-Accommodation: The Park Hotel (or similar)
+Accommodation: Park Hotel (or similar)

-Premium Hotel

-3. Swimming pool available
+Swimming pool available

-Single room available

-101 Meals Provided: Breakfast

 DAY 9 - In Chiang Mai; orientation walk of Old Town

 This morning we take an orientation walk of the Old Town and see some of the many temples and the ancient city walls, as well as visit the market.
 This afternoon there is the option to drive out to Doi Suthep temple, and enjoy great views of Chiang Mai from its vantage point on the hill.
 This evening we pay a visit to the night market and bazaar, where there is plenty of opportunity for shopping.